viodotcom/.github/profile/README.md

 ![Open Source at Vio.com](https://github.com/viodotcom/.github/blob/main/images/vio-logo.png)

-Hey :wave: Welcome to the Vio.com!
+Hey :wave: Welcome to Vio.com!

 You’re in the right place if you’re trying to find any Open Source projects from the Vio.com company.